Delemangi/finki-scraper/README.md

 ## Architecture

 The scrapers are implemented as classes (called strategies) which contain several selectors and methods for fetching the data from each container (post, announcement, etc).
-Adding a new service requires creating a new strategy and
+Adding a new service requires creating a new strategy and linking it.
+See [the example strategy](./src/strategies/ExampleStrategy.ts) for more info.

 ## Quick Setup (Production)